 Cost of PaperStone

-The price of PaperStone varies depending upon the color and thickness of the slab, the layout of the installation, as well as the cost of installation in your area.
-You should plan to spend about $65 to $100 per square foot installed, which is comparable to a high quality quartz or granite product.
+The price of PaperStone varies depending on the color and thickness of the slab, the layout of the installation, as well as the cost of installation in your area.
+You should plan to spend about $75 to $125 per square foot installed, which is comparable to a high-quality quartz or granite product.
 But, the benefit to PaperStone is that it’s DIY-friendly, which is rare in the world of countertops.
-Fabrication can run you around $40 per square foot, which can save a skilled DIY-er a pretty penny.
+Fabrication can run you around $45 per square foot, which can save a skilled DIYer a pretty penny.

 Installation Options for PaperStone – DIY-ers, rejoice!